cerebrate/wabash/README.md

 The installation comes in two stages:

+First, either

-First, download the release file, and unzip it into a permanent home somewhere on your hard drive, accessible from WSL.
+ * download the release file, and unzip it into a permanent home somewhere on your hard drive, accessible from WSL; OR
+ * Install the _wabash_ package using [chocolatey](http://chocolatey.org).

-Then, go to that directory from a WSL shell, and run:
+Then, go to the wabash directory (in the case of a chocolatey install, this is _ProgramData\chocolatey\lib\wabash\tools_ ) from a WSL shell, and run:

     sudo dpkg -i wabashd_4_wsl.deb